Through the Aquatic Invasive Species Annex of the 2012 Great Lakes Water Quality Agreement, the United States and Canada have committed to:

 An extended subcommittee involves additional organizations and experts beyond the GLEC membership.

-As required, time-limited task teams will be created to focus efforts on a priority issue or project, and will be disbanded when work is complete.
-Currently, this Annex subcommittee has task teams that focus on:
+As required, time-limited task teams can also be created to focus efforts on a priority issue or project, and will be disbanded when work is complete.